dxtstd/simple-addition-game/README.md

 run as administrator recommended, because i use bug command "wininit" and work at Windows 10 2H22 and below, Windows 11 2H23 and below

-before this, first install python to the pc or check the release for simple, and running as administrator
+before this, first install python and ffplay with ffmpeg to the pc or check the release for simple, and running as administrator

 ```cmd
 python main.py